denizcancan/denizcancan/README.md

 - 👋 Hi, I’m @denizcancan
-- 👀 I’m interested in game developing, cyber security and crypto currency
+- 👀 I’m interested in software developing, cyber security and crypto currency
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on java and web developement projects
 - 🎓 I'm currently studying at Bilkent University as a sophomore Computer Science student